wenhongg/roombook-server/README.md

 # Room Booking server

 This is a server for a room booking web application, built on Django.
+Refer to [roombook-ui](https://github.com/wenhongg/roombook-ui) for more reflections on the task.

 ## Steps
 To set up: